bytebase/bytebase/frontend/src/types/pipeline/README.md

 A PIPELINE consists of multiple STAGES.
 A STAGE consists of multiple TASKS.

-# Comparision to other systems
+# Comparison to other systems

 ## Comparison with Tekton